bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 ### Installing the new kernel
 Here is where we actually put the new kernel into place.
 It's important to execute the steps in this section correctly.
-Please try to read the explanation of what each step is trying to acheive and understand what you are doing before executing any commands.
+Please try to read the explanation of what each step is trying to achieve and understand what you are doing before executing any of the following commands.

 #### Find out which copy of firmware is active
 The Seagate Central keeps two copies of firmware available on the hard drive in case one copy becomes corrupted and cannot boot.
-In this step we need to discover which of the two copies is currently active on the Seagate Central so that we can modify that one.
+In this step we need to discover which of the two copies is currently active on the Seagate Central so that we can modify the active one.

 The name of the currently active kernel is stored in the flash memory of the Seagate Central using a variable called **current_kernel** .
 When